gjmcn/zap/docs/contents-md/DOM.md

 * The event handler _must_ be a function when using `on` and `off`.

+* The event is the _second_ argument passed to the event handler when using `on` and `off` &mdash; the event is the only argument when using the native methods.

-* `on` does nothing if the event handler is already registered with an element for the given event type &mdash; even if the fourth operand of `on` is different to when the handler was originally registered.
+* `on` skips elements where the event handler is already registered for the given event type &mdash; even if the fourth operand of `on` is different to when the handler was originally registered.

 `on` and `off` return the element(s).